top of page

 This is the most popular section of this walk and closely follows the river so you have great views of the city heading towards Canning Bridge and great river views on the return.
 Along the way you will come across several sit spots complete with beautiful mosaics depicting life on the river.
 Smaller mosaics dot the pathways making this walk really interesting for the kids to explore.

-Along the way you can head out onto the Rookwood Street Jetty or rest on Ben's Bench.
+Enjoy the city views along the way as you pass Rookwood Street Jetty.
+As you approach the Rowing Precinct wander around the various rowing clubs to find the murals - these feature on the Canning Bridge Mural Art Trail.
 The walk is about 1.8km each way and will take about an hour there and back.

 When you get to Canning Bridge walk under the bridge and look along the wooden piers and struts.
 The underside maintenance walkway has been decorated and painted and is really colourful.
-At the time we walked the under bridge path was closed so I'm not certain the paintings are visible from the western side - if not take the time to walk across the bridge and have a look from the other side.
+Take the time to walk across the bridge and have a look from both sides.

 Mt Henry Bridge to Deepwater Point